ocastilloreyes/petgem/doc/source/Tutorial.rst

 Once a solution of a 3D CSEM survey has been obtained, it should be post-processed by using a visualization program.
-PETGEM does not do the visualization by itself, but it generates output file (hdf5 format is supported) with the electric responses at receivers positions.
+PETGEM does not do the visualization by itself, but it generates output file (hdf5 format is supported) with the electromagnetic responses (Ex, Ey, Ez, Hx, Hy, Hz) at receivers positions.
 It also gives timing values in order to evaluate the performance.